mfeinLearn/Project-Gem/README.md

 ## License

-StarGem is released under the GNU GPLv? license.
+Project Gem is released under the GNU GPLv? license.
 See LICENSE for details.

 ## Acknowledgments